Local Lender vs Online Lender — Which Is Better for Central Texas Buyers?

 Why Austin Buyers Specifically Need Local Knowledge

 Central Texas is not a generic housing market.
-It has quirks that directly affect your mortgage, and most of them don't show up until you're deep into the process.
+The Austin–Round Rock–San Marcos MSA median sale price was $445,000 in April 2026 per Unlock MLS, with active inventory north of 16,000 listings — a market with real negotiation room but also real local quirks that directly affect your mortgage.
+Most of them don't show up until you're deep into the process.

 MUD district taxes.
 Municipal Utility Districts are everywhere in the Austin suburbs — Round Rock, Pflugerville, Georgetown, Leander.
 They fund infrastructure through property tax assessments that can add significant amounts to your monthly payment.
 An online lender calculates your debt-to-income ratio using county tax records, which may not reflect the full MUD assessment.
 A local lender catches this before it blows up your approval.

 TSAHC and TDHCA programs.
 Texas has some of the best down payment assistance programs in the country.
-The Texas State Affordable Housing Corporation (TSAHC) and Texas Department of Housing and Community Affairs (TDHCA) offer grants and second-lien loans that can cover 5% or more of the purchase price.
+TSAHC (Texas State Affordable Housing Corporation) and TDHCA (Texas Department of Housing and Community Affairs) offer grants and second-lien loans that can cover 3%–5% of the purchase price.
 Not every lender participates.
 Not every loan officer knows the income limits, the eligible areas, or how to stack these programs with conventional or FHA financing.
-A local broker does.
+I do — there's a full breakdown on the Austin DPA page.

 New construction timelines.
 Austin is a builder's market.
 But new construction loans have unique requirements — draw schedules, certificate of occupancy timing, rate lock extensions.
 Builders in Dripping Springs, Liberty Hill, and Hutto are regularly running 30-60 days behind projected completion.
 Your lender needs to manage that without letting your rate lock expire or your approval go stale.